VirgilUwaoma/twitterwebscraping/README.md

 Github Link: https://github.com/VirgilUwaoma/twitterwebscraping

 ### Introduction
-The primary objective of this project was to extract data (from anywhere), preprocess and analyze it using python language.
-We have used an open source library in python called *tweepy* to extract twitter data from the twitter API.
-There is colossal amount of data available on twitter to extract, but we have chosen a specific topic to perform our analysis on.
+The primary objective of this project was to extract data (from anywhere), preprocess and analyze it using Python language.
+We have used an open-source library in Python called *tweepy* to extract Twitter data from the Twitter API.
+There is a colossal amount of data available on Twitter to extract, but we have chosen a specific topic to perform our analysis on.
 As the rising housing crisis in Ireland, we decided to extract tweets that contained the keywords - housing/housing crisis/rent and we set the API to only extract tweets from Ireland.

-There are many attributes that gets returned as a response in the pull request, we selected the most relevant features for the analysis.
+There are many attributes that get returned as a response in the pull request, we selected the most relevant features for the analysis.
 They were:
 - id
 - created_at
 - username